JonathanMEdwards/subtext10/doc/language.md

 ### Repeated matching
 Often we want to match a repeating pattern, and produce an extra result which is a list.
 Subtext uses recursion to do unbounded looping.
-Here is an example that matches a CSV string into a list of numbers:
+Here is an example that matches a CSV text into a list of numbers:

 ```
 csv? = function {
-  string: '1,2,3'
+  text: '1,2,3'
   numbers: list {0}
   try {
-    string =? ''
+    text =? ''
     extra(~numbers = numbers)
   } else {
-    string match-number?()
+    text match-number?()
     match? ','
     csv?(numbers & ~number)
   } else reject